 Pelargonium graveolens and/or subspecies

-Grown and distilled in Egypt from certified organic plants.
+Grown and solvent extracted in Egypt from certified organic plants, and geranium concrète.

 Geranium should be called the balancing oil, as that is how it manifests itself.

-Geranium (Pelargonium geranium) is one of the most important essential oils for both aromatherapy and perfumery.
-The essential oil comes from the leaves and flowers and all oils come from cultivated plants.
+Geranium (Pelargonium graveolens ssp.) is a very important absolute in perfumery.
+She comes from the leaves and flowers and all oils come from cultivated plants.

-Geranium oil is distilled around the world and the epicenter has changed as the years pass, economies fluctuate, and politics come into play.
+Geranium essential oils and absolutes are extracted around the world and the epicenter has changed as the years pass, economies fluctuate, and politics come into play.
 The French island of La Réunion was long the centre for geranium production.
 Algeria, Morocco, Congo, France, Egypt, Central America, both East and West Africa, southern Europe, India, Russia, Japan, these localities have all flirted with big time geranium production.
 Perhaps we can infer geranium is the flower of dreams.
 Our geranium is from Egypt.

 Originally from South Africa, and brought to Europe for cultivation in the 17th century, geraniums have been a ubiquitous part of gardens ever since.
 They are easy to grow, and thrive in window boxes and tiny apartment gardens; they are hardy, beautiful and they smell great.
 There’s a variety of different geranium scents, depending on the subspecies, like pineapple, chocolate mint, and lemon.
 The aroma of geranium will vary depending on geographical location as well as type.
-Most of these exotics are what you’ll find in a nursery, or garden shop, and most likely your essential oil will be from rose geranium, which is a hybrid of P. graveolens, P. capititum, and P. radens.
+Most of these exotics are what you’ll find in a nursery, or garden shop, and most likely your absolute will be from rose geranium, which is a hybrid of P. graveolens, P. capititum, and P. radens.
 If you’re really interested in the cultivation of geranium, the subspecies, the variety of scents, etc, and why not, as it’s very large and interesting botanical world, there is plenty of information surrounding geraniums.
-The books listed here, by Gabriel Mojay and Salvatore Battaglia are a great place to start.

 As with most essential oils, dilute before using on skin.
 Perform a patch test before use if essential oil sensitivity is suspected.
 Do not take essential oils internally.
 Do not use on children or pets.
 Seek advice from a trained aromatherapist before using on people with compromised immune systems.
 Keep away from eyes and mucus membranes.